Preston-Coding/EgsEcfEditorApp/README.md

 After bigger patches of [Empyrion Galactic Survival](https://empyriongame.com/) a definition maybe can partly went deprecated.
 In this case a backwards check of the definition is recommended.
 This can be done (if I'm too lame to release an update :sleeping:) by hitting the respective button ( <img src="EgsEcfControls\Resources\Icon_CheckDefinition.png" title="icon" width="16" height="16"/> ).
 This function compares the actual selected `.ecf` file against the latest loaded `.xml` definition of the same type and lists the `.xml` content definition for which no content is found in the `.ecf` file.

 ### Xml File Content
 The definition uses often the terminology `Block`.
-Don't missinterprete this with an `Empyrion Block`.
+Don't missinterprete this with an `Empyrion ingame block`.
 In Xml-speaking `Block` stands for a `.ecf data block`.

 The `formatting` chapter of the `.xml` files provides settings for the basic `.ecf` syntax.
 This chapter should mostly be similar for all `.ecf` files.